 Who is the Best AWPer?

 AWPer is something of a prestige role in CS:GO.
-Like a mid in Dota 2, AWPing puts a player onto an island, and into a do-or-die situation, that has a huge impact on their team.
+Like a mid in Dota 2, AWPing puts a player onto an island, and into a do-or-die situation.
 Success is difficult and as such, it’s often the role that attracts the most individually skilled players.

 Kenny “kennyS” Schrub, Tyler “Skadoodle” Latham and Nicolai “dev1ce” Reedtz all stand out as premiere AWPers.